What is a breast augmentation?

 What are the possible approaches?

 The different types of scars possible for breast augmentation depend on the surgical technique used and your personal preference.
-The most common types of scars associated with breast augmentation are :
+The most common types of scars associated with breast augmentation are:

-Peri-areolar scar Peri-areolar scar: this scar is located around the areola, and may be more visible if it is not well hidden by the edge of the areola.
+Peri-areolar scar: this scar is located around the areola, and may be more visible if it is not well hidden by the edge of the areola.
 It also has the disadvantage of having to pass through the mammary gland to insert the implant.
-In addition, this approach makes it more difficult to fix the lower pole properly, and the prosthesis runs the risk of dropping below the natural fold of the breast after a few years.
+In addition, this approach makes it more difficult to fix the lower pole properly, and the implant runs the risk of dropping below the natural fold of the breast after a few years.

-Inframammary scar This scar lies under the breast (“submammary fold”) and can be hidden by the lower edge of the bra.
+Inframammary scar: this scar lies under the breast (“submammary fold”) and can be hidden by the lower edge of the bra.
 It allows good control of the operation and is by far the most frequently used.

 Where is the breast implant placed?

-Behind the pectoral muscle Behind the pectoral muscle: implants placed behind the pectoral muscle are generally less visible, especially when tissue thickness is insufficient.
+Behind the pectoral muscle: implants placed behind the pectoral muscle are generally less visible, especially when tissue thickness is insufficient.
 However, the retropectoral approach can lead to more intense pain during recovery, and is mainly reserved for very thin women with very little breast tissue.
 In addition, this technique carries a greater risk of upward and/or outward migration of the implants in the longer term, under the effect of muscle contractions.
 There is also a higher risk of premature implant rupture (before 10 years), as the implants are subject to greater wear and tear, due to muscle contractions and friction on the ribs, whose surface is sometimes highly irregular.

 How long do breast implants last?